norouter/norouter/README.md

 NoRouter is the easiest multi-host & multi-cloud networking ever.
 And yet, NoRouter does not require any privilege such as `sudo` or `docker run --privileged`.

-NoRouter implements unprivileged networking by using multiple loopback addresseses such as 127.0.42.101 and 127.0.42.102.
+NoRouter implements unprivileged networking by using multiple loopback addresses such as 127.0.42.101 and 127.0.42.102.
 The hosts in the network are connected by forwarding packets over stdio streams like `ssh`, `docker exec`, `podman exec`, `kubectl exec`, and whatever.

 ![./docs/image.png](./docs/image.png)